Optimizing Edge Sets in Networks to Produce Ground Truth Communities Based on Modularity: Computational Results

-Table \ref{tbl:ur_e} shows that the integer programming formulation is able to find a relatively small number of edges as compared to the density of the network in the case of the Karate club and Ciel networks.
+Table \ref{tbl:ur_e} shows that the integer programming formulation is able to find a relatively small number of edges compared to the density of the network in the case of the Karate club and Ciel networks.
 For some networks, such as Caviar6 and Montreal Street Gangs, the layout of the network requires edges to be added to distinguish a smaller cluster from a larger cluster that can relatively easily absorb it, as well as a significant number of edges that connect nodes that are clustered together in the ground truth, but do not have any edges in the between them in the network.
 However, for the other networks, the integer programming formulation is not able to solve the problem within the time limit.
 This is due to the edge-anonymity property of modularity, as that unintentionally creates a lot of symmetry in the branch-and-bound procedure for the master problem.
 Integer programming problems with symmetry are particularly difficult to solve \cite{ostrowski2011orbital}.
+These symmetries prevented the branch-and-bound procedure from meaningfully increasing the lower bound on the objective value when fathoming nodes in the branch-and-bound tree.
 Additionally, as the number of edges being included increases, the number of symmetric solutions increases exponentially.
 We observed that, in early iterations and in subsequent iterations where the master problem objective value stays the same, the master problem is solved to optimality relatively quickly.
 However, in later iterations when the number of edges needed must be larger than in the previous iteration, the master problem may not necessarily solve to optimality due to the number of branches that need to be explored.
 We suspect that, in each iteration of the master problem, the integer program identifies the optimal solution with respect to the set of previously explored partitions, but does not complete the branching procedure to verify that the identified solution is indeed optimal.
+Appendix \ref{app:time} presents the comparison in solve time between the master and subproblems, with the default symmetry breaking setting and maximum symmetry breaking setting.